opendistro/for-elasticsearch-docs/docs/install/tar.md

 The tarball supports CentOS 7, Amazon Linux 2, Ubuntu 18.04, and most other Linux distributions.
 If you have your own Java installation and you set `JAVA_HOME` in the terminal, macOS works as well.

+Open Distro is no longer being developed and exists only as an archive.
+Please visit [OpenSearch documentation](https://opensearch.org/docs/latest) to get started with OpenSearch.
+{: .warning}

 1. Download the tarball:

    ```bash